Glossary of Terms and Definitions: Payroll, Insurance, HR and More

 A mandatory federal-state program to fund unemployment compensation.

-Related Article: What is SUI?
+Related Solution: What is SUI?

 State Unemployment Tax Act (SUTA)